ReticentFacade/secretKeyper/README.md

 ## 📦 Current State
 - The API & CLI are ready to be used individually.
 - However, their integration is under development.
-Some important features (to make the user-experience smoother) are yet to be implemented.
+Some features are yet to be implemented.

+## Requirements:
+- [GnuPG](https://www.gnupg.org/): Since Keyper-CLI uses GnuPG (or GPG) file protection under the hood, it's necessary that you install it.
+    * [Check out this](./docs/Backend/keyper-cli/gpg.md) for an easy walk-through.

 ## Getting Started